Race Weekend Central

 *2. Where did Turner Motorsports come from this season?*

-From the moment the green flag dropped over the field at Daytona nearly two months ago, it was clear Turner Motorsports would be a team to keep a close eye on each week, and that couldn’t be more true with nearly a quarter of the season already complete.
-After leading all but two of the first 81 laps in the season opener, James Buescher’s 17th-place finish was all they had to show for the dominant early stages of the race after Nelson Piquet, Jr. and Miguel Paludo were both involved in wrecks that so commonly pop up in restrictor plate events.
+After leading all but two of the first 81 laps in the season opener, Buescher’s 17th-place finish was all they had to show for the dominant early stages of the race after Piquet and Miguel Paludo were both involved in wrecks that so commonly pop up in restrictor plate events.

 “Turner Motorsports trucks are pretty awesome.
 Two in a row is saying something,” Buescher said in victory lane.
-“Having our first win [for the team] last week with Kasey, and running second to him, we want to come here and win one for ourselves.”
+“Having our first win [for the team] last week with Kasey and running second to him, we want to come here and win one for ourselves.”

-Of course this season’s progress shouldn’t come as too much of a surprise after Buescher’s well-documented run at the championship despite missing the second race of the season at Phoenix last year.
-But the difference this season is the strong runs Nelson Piquet, Jr. has had already.
-Despite getting caught up in a green-white-checkered crash as Daytona, the driver of the No. 30 Chevrolet has stepped up with three consecutive top-10 finishes, including last week’s seventh-place finish at Rockingham.
+Of course, this season’s progress shouldn’t come as too much of a surprise after Buescher’s well-documented run at the championship despite missing the second race of the season at Phoenix last year.
+But the difference this season is the strong runs Piquet’s posted already.

-Miguel Paludo’s No. 32 team is the only one lagging behind in the three-truck organization, and it makes me wonder whether it’s the equipment or the driver that’s really struggling.
+Paludo’s No. 32 team is the only one lagging behind in the three-truck organization and it makes me wonder whether it’s the equipment or the driver that’s really struggling.
 Only time will tell whether Turner Motorsports can continue their forward progress, but four races into the season, it looks promising.

 *Truck Rookie Report*

-*2012 Rookie of the Year Candidates:*
+2012 Rookie of the Year Candidates

 *Dakoda Armstrong* (No. 98)